 Check out that Python Hockey Stick!
 So we've ascertained that scientists use Python more and more, but why do they use Python?

-The Argument for Python in Scientific Computing
+4 Arguments for Using Python in Scientific Computing

 Jake asked 'Why is Python such an effective tool in science?'

 Python as glue: historically, many working scientists have had awkward, complex and essentially ridiculous data pipelines to get them from experiment and/or data to communicable results, involving database querying, command line foo, the use of specialized or proprietary software, through to data visualization tools.
 Jake Vanderplas quoted Dave Beazley partially because Dave said it well:

 'Scientists... work with a wide variety of systems ranging from simulation codes, data analysis packages, databases, visualization tools, and home-grown software- each of which presents the user with a different set of interfaces and file formats.
 As a result, a scientists may spend a considerable amount of time simply trying to get all these components to work together in some manner...'